elsyifa/Classification-Pyspark/README.md

 # Classification-Pyspark
-This repository of classification template using pyspark.
+This is a repository of classification template using pyspark.

 I tried to make a template of classification in machine learning using pyspark.
 I will try to explain step by step from load data, data cleansing and making a prediction.
 I created some functions in pyspark to make an automatization, so users just need to update or replace the dataset.